threerings/narya/src/as/com/threerings/README.txt

   - add code to verify the object's functions against describeType calls..
     (would need to iterate on types because describeType only finds methods in the terminal interface.
 Only # of args can be checked)

-- actionscript problems
-  - helper classes go outside the package
-  - each cast is broken in one way or another